-■ Course Description
+Course Description

-In this course students will gain nursing experience in acute care units that offer specialized care.
+From this course students will gain nursing experience in medical and/or surgical acute care units.
 Students will be expected to provide knowledgeable and safe nursing care.
 The scope of nursing practice includes recognition and consideration of patient health needs during hospitalization as well as health needs that will require follow-up on discharge.
 Context of practice: Adult Medicine and Surgery.